 \begin{Thm}[\cite{HH12}] If $G$ is an orientable modular graph, then {\bf 0-EXT}$[G]$ is solvable in polynomial time. \end{Thm}

-Concerning the approximability of {\bf 0-EXT}$[G]$, recent studies~\cite{KKMR09, MNRS08} show that it seems difficult to approximate the 0-extension problem within a constant factor.
+Concerning the approximability of {\bf 0-EXT}$[G]$, recent studies~\cites{KKMR09, MNRS08} show that it seems difficult to approximate the 0-extension problem within a constant factor.
 So, it is interesting to find classes of graphs $G$ for which {\bf 0-EXT}$[G]$ admits a constant-factor approximation algorithm.
 By an {\em $\alpha$--approximation algorithm} we mean a polynomial time algorithm to find a solution of {\bf 0-EXT}$[G]$ having the cost at most $\alpha$ times the optimal cost; see \cite{Vazirani}.
-For example, if $G$ is a complete graph, then {\bf 0-EXT}$[G]$ is a multiway cut problem, and there is a $1.5$--approximation algorithm; see \cite[Section 4]{Vazirani}.
+For example, if $G$ is a complete graph, then {\bf 0-EXT}$[G]$ is a multiway cut problem, and there is a $1.5$--approximation algorithm; see \cite{Vazirani}*{Section 4}.

-The main result in this subsection (which can be viewed as a direct consequence of previous results of this section) is that the 0-extension problem on swm-graphs admits a $2$--approximation: \begin{Thm} For an swm-graph $G$, there exists a $2$--approximation algorithm for {\bf 0-EXT}$[G]$. \end{Thm}
+The main result in this section (which can be viewed as a direct consequence of previous results of this chapter) is that the 0-extension problem on swm-graphs admits a $2$--approximation: \begin{Thm} For an swm-graph $G$, there exists a $2$--approximation algorithm for {\bf 0-EXT}$[G]$. \end{Thm}

 The proof idea is to consider {\bf 0-EXT}$[G^*]$ on the barycentric graph $G^*$ of $G$ as a {\em half-integral relaxation} of {\bf 0-EXT}$[G]$.
 Our algorithm may be regarded as a far-reaching generalization of the classical 2-approximation algorithm for the multiway cut problem~\cite{DJPSY94}.